bryanch0430-web/trading/frontend/trading-platform/README.md

 - Python 3.12.2
 - Node.js and npm
 - PostgreSQL (Ensure you have it installed and a database created)
+- Internet connection (for real time data in yfinance)

 ### Virtual Environment and Dependency Installation